Ferratauris/hugo/content/en/linux/lpic-1/2-installing-linux.md

-Insert your USB key and set your BIOS to boot from it We are going to use Ubuntu as an example as most installs are very much the same Your Ubuntu install will allow you to either try Ubuntu or Install Ubuntu Try will boot up into a desktop envirnoment with software ready to go.
+Insert your USB key and set your BIOS to boot from it We are going to use Ubuntu as an example as most installs are very much the same Your Ubuntu install will allow you to either try Ubuntu or Install Ubuntu Try will boot up into a desktop environment with software ready to go.
 It is essentially a fully functioning OS from your USB.
-(I say fully functional but remember, this is running from a USB so no drivers will be installed and your system might not work to it's full potential)
+(I say fully functional but remember, this is running from a USB so no drivers will be installed and your system might not work to its full potential)

 The install is pretty standard.
 A few settings will be presented like
 * Keyboard layout.
 (Do you use qwerty or dvorak? is this a US or a UK layout)
 * Updates and other software (Here options like what apps you want, what drivers you want and how you want your updates are set)
 * Installation Type. ( Here you can either erase the entire disk to install Linux or customize your partition layout.
-IGNORE DUALBOOT)
+IGNORE DUAL BOOT)
 * You will be warned before the install starts that you are about to lose all the data on your storage device
 * Where are you?
 (Linux is not tracking you.
 It would just like to set up your timezone correctly)
 * Who are you(Here you can create your username and password)

 Ubuntu should now be installed and your PC can be restarted to boot off of the hard drive where Ubuntu is now installed

-After installing an OS, it is wise to run updated as USBs go out if date fairly quickly Then identify any hardware that was not detected and installed automatically by the system and find and install the necessary drivers.
+After installing an OS, it is wise to run updates as USBs go out of date fairly quickly Then identify any hardware that was not detected and installed automatically by the system and find and install the necessary drivers.

 ## Conclusion